Skip to content

 Why do dried fruits have a higher GI and GL than fresh fruits?

 The drying process removes water, which concentrates the natural sugars in the fruit into a much smaller volume.
 This makes the sugar more readily available and dense, leading to a higher Glycemic Index and Glycemic Load compared to its fresh counterpart.
+Check our sugar-fiber balance tool for more insights.

 You May Also Like These Calculators